Shubharambh: One year later

 Raja and Rani have become very successful.
 Raja's uncle and aunt want to kill Rani.
-His uncle decides to lit them on fire, but instead both him and his wife are caught in the circle of fire.
+His uncle decides to set them on fire, but instead both him and his wife are caught in the circle of fire.
 Raja and Rani jump in the circle trying to save them.
 His uncle and aunt gives the keys of his father's shop to Raja and Rani.
 And finally, the family reunites and takes a family selfie together.